Akash-Peace/REACT-CHART-GENERATIVE-AI/README.md

 * Implemented client-side caching to minimize analysis time and computational load, followed LRU mechanisms to manage cache effectively.
 Additionally, leveraged browser-built-in crypto hashing for optimal data caching.
 * Used Apollo Client to manage GraphQL queries seamlessly.
 * Integrated the react-drag-drop-files library to allow users to upload images and utilized Lodash for deep cloning, preventing unintended data mutations.
-* Deployed and hosted the frontend application on the Firebase hosting platform.

 ## Backend Technology